achaayb/FastyAPI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-FastCelery is a FastAPI based Stack boilerplate designes for heavy workloads and simple developement in mind.
+FastyAPI is a FastAPI based Stack boilerplate designes for heavy workloads and simple developement in mind.

 Here's why:
-* FastAPI in itself provides such a great developement experience due to its simple structure and the auto generated docs.
+* FastAPI provides such a great developement experience due to its simple structure and the auto generated docs.
 * we've improves this further by providing you with a simple design pattern, no subfolders <3
 * every Stack element is carefully chosen and tested/optimised against heavy workloads
 * boiletplate code for different situations, websocket, crud etc.. yet without bloat.